BionStt/dating-app-backend/README.md

 ## How this works?
 When you send a request to create a swipe, the request handler will check if user swipes exist in cache in case if not exists the handler store the swipe in SQL database, then put the recently created swipe in cache and then publish an event with the created swipe info in a message broker in order to be processed asynchronously by another services.

+## Features
+The Matching API project hase the following features:
+Swipes
+- Create Swipe
+- Get Swipe By Id
+- Get Right Swipes received By User
+- Get All Swipes delivered by User
+- Get All Swipes Received by User
+Matches
+- Get Match By Id
+- Get Match By Users
+- Get All User Matches

 ## How to run
 In order to execute this project, you will need to open the terminal and locate the project root folder, once the above is done you will need to execute the following commands:
 ```bash